Acxiom/metalus/docs/httprestclient.md

 This function will attempt to open a connection to the provided path to ensure it exists.

 ### Get Input Stream
 This function will open an input stream to the provided path.
-Calling functions are required to close the stream.
+Calling functions are required to close the stream which will close the connection.

 ### Get Output Stream
 This function will open an output stream to the provided path.
-Calling functions are required to close the stream.
+Calling functions are required to close the stream which will close the connection.

 ### Get String Content
 This function will perform a GET against the provided path and return the body as a string.